adrsh-prthpp/AWS-Projects/lecture-notes-automation/README.md

 - **CloudWatch Logs Not Showing Clear Success**
   During testing, CloudWatch didn’t show a definitive success message after Lambda execution, even though the summarized notes were correctly saved to S3.
 This required verifying results directly through the S3 bucket and fine-tuning log messages to better reflect Lambda outcomes.

+---

+## ⚠️ Limitations

+To keep the project within the AWS Free Tier, I used Amazon Comprehend to extract key phrases and entities for summarization.
+While this approach provides helpful highlights, it doesn’t always capture the full context or meaning of the lecture, resulting in less accurate or detailed notes.

+If I weren’t limited to the Free Tier, I would have integrated a large language model (LLM) through Amazon Bedrock or SageMaker with a fine-tuned summarization model (e.g., Claude, Titan, or a distilled GPT variant).
+This would allow for more coherent, human-like summaries that better reflect the full content of the transcript.
+The implementation would involve passing the transcript text from Lambda to the LLM API and saving the returned summary in S3, replacing the current key phrase and entity-based output.